 Same Day (SD) and One Day (OD) Designations

 For the DRGs designated SD on the cost weight schedule a same day weight is calculated from same day event costs even if the low boundary is 0 (zero).
 Similarly, for an OD designation, separate same day and one day weights are calculated from the costs of the respective event types even if the low boundary is 1.
 This method ensures a better distribution of revenue across the different weight types, principally the same day (SD), LOS=1, and inlier weights.
-The structural change between the DRG versions that removes almost all DRGs solely for same day events has necessitated the introduction of OD designations for 279 DRGs, over and above those carried forward from AR-DRG v7.0.
+The structural change between the DRG versions that removed almost all DRGs solely for same day events necessitated the introduction of OD designations for DRGs.
+Last year (WIESNZ23) 279 new OD designations were put in place.
+This year 52 new OD designations have been made.

 Areas for Change in the Future